Updated: Jun 13, 2022

 how much traffic there would be or how long it would take to get to school from this new route I was taking.

-Anyway, Five O’clock comes and I hit the street.
-I am not sure at this point which will be the best (and fastest) way to get to school.
+Anyway, Five O’clock comes and I begin to embark on my journey.
+I am not sure at this point which will be the best (and fastest) way to get to school but, we're on our way.

 Traffic started piling up a bit but I said “what the hey, it happens right” I decided long ago to not let traffic get to me. (or at least try).
 I have plenty of time to make it to class.
 I look at my watch: I have 45 minutes left.
 Does not feel comfortable but I think I can make it.
-I deal with the traffic issue and try to make a few quick turns, but no luck, the traffic followed me everywhere.
+I deal with the traffic issue and try to make a few quick turns, but no luck, the traffic followed me with each move I made.

 The home stretch.
 Are you serious?
 It has taken me 10 minutes to get two blocks over in order to get into the parking lot!
 10 MINUTES!
 2 BLOCKS!
 Unbelievable!
 Everyone needs to leave right now and let me get to class!!!!
 I look at my watch: 5 minutes left